-- The employee and employer will make arrangements each year with regard to the required and desired professional development of the employee within or outside the organisation.
-The employee's professional development interview can be combined with their assessment interview. - The plan on the necessary investment in time and money referred to in article 6.2 shall 2. be in writing. - 3.
-Once every five years, the employee is entitled to a professional advice on his career development.
+- 1. The employee and employer will make arrangements each year with regard to the required and desired professional development of the employee within or outside the organisation.
+The employee's professional development interview can be combined with their assessment interview. - 2.
+The plan on the necessary investment in time and money referred to in article 6.2 shall be in writing. - 3.
+Once every five years, the employee is entitled to a professional advice on the employee's career development.